-Last year, the Chevron Pascagoula Refinery contributed more than $1 million and more than 11,000 volunteer hours to nonprofit organizations in the area that support youth development, education programs, basic human needs, and numerous community organizations.
-These organizations include but are not limited to; Excel By 5, Project Lead the Way, STEM ZONE, American Cancer Society, American Heart Association, Pascagoula River Audubon Center, Salvation Army, United Way, American Red Cross, and many more.
+In 2021, the Chevron Pascagoula Refinery contributed more than $900,00 and our volunteers served more than 3,300 volunteer hours with nonprofit organizations in the area that support youth development, education programs, basic human needs, and numerous community organizations.
+These organizations include but are not limited to Excel By 5, Project Lead the Way, STEM ZONE, American Cancer Society, American Heart Association, Pascagoula River Audubon Center, Salvation Army, United Way, American Red Cross and many more.

 direct local economic impact